jrostudent/Applied-Project/README.md

    -Prints data on job and matrix file for documentation purposes -removes intermediary files

+## Usage
-- **Usage**: Ensure to configure environment paths, as well as fastp and kmc commands
+-Ensure to configure environment paths, as well as fastp and kmc commands

 # K-mer matrix VST normalization script
 A VST normalization script designed for large k-mer matrices